The Scorpion King: Prequel and sequels

 Following the film's release, there were plans for a sequel with Johnson to return as Mathayus and go up against a new villain, Sargon, but these plans eventually fell through and the project was shelved.
 A direct-to-video prequel, The Scorpion King 2: Rise of a Warrior, was released in 2008 with Michael Copon as Mathayus and Randy Couture as Sargon.

 A sequel, The Scorpion King 3: Battle for Redemption, was released in 2012 with Victor Webster as Mathayus and Billy Zane as the villain, King Talus.
 The fourth film in the franchise, The Scorpion King 4: Quest for Power, was released in 2015.
 Webster reprised his role, while Michael Biehn, Rutger Hauer, Lou Ferrigno, and former WWE wrestler Eve Torres joined the cast.
 Will Kemp portrayed the villain, Drazen.

 A fifth and final film, Scorpion King: Book of Souls, was released in 2018.
 Zach McGowan played Mathayus, while Peter Mensah portrayed the villain, Nebserek.

 Reboot

 In November 2020, a reboot of The Scorpion King film series was announced to be in development.
-Jonathan Herman will serve as screenwriter, with the plot taking place in the modern-day, involving a contemporary adaptation of the Mathayus of Akkad / Scorpion King character.
+Jonathan Herman will serve as screenwriter, with the plot taking place in the modern-day or in the 31st-century, involving a contemporary adaptation of the Mathayus of Akkad / Scorpion King character.
 Dwayne Johnson will serve as producer alongside Dany Garcia and Hiram Garcia.
 The project will be a joint-venture production between Universal Pictures and Seven Bucks Productions.
 Hiram Garcia later gave an update on it a year later saying it was still in development.